Skip to Content

 However, if you don’t have a washing machine, you can still own and wash cloth napkins.
 When Justin and I moved into our tiny house, we didn’t have a washing machine.

-Instead, when our cloth cotton napkins got soiled, we let them dry if they were wet and then put them in the hamper.
+Instead, when our reusable cotton napkins got soiled, we let them dry if they were wet and then put them in the hamper.

 To wash our cloth napkins, we just throw them in the laundry.
-However, if a cloth napkin gets particularly dirty (spaghetti sauce), I might hand wash it and just let it dry by draping it over the oven handle.
+However, if a cloth napkin gets particularly dirty (hello, spaghetti sauce), I might hand wash it and just let it dry by draping it over the oven handle.

 When I first went zero waste, I was on a TIGHT budget.
-I grabbed some spare fabric from the thrift store and sewed it creating a set of cloth cotton napkins.
+I grabbed some spare fabric from the thrift store to make a set of napkins.
 They’re still my favorite to this day.

-If you’re not worried about having fancy napkins, consider cutting up an old soft shirt and using that.
+If you’re not worried about having fancy napkins, consider cutting up an old soft shirt or hoodie and using that.
+Some of these simple materials are the best cloth napkins for everyday use — cleaning, casual meals, wiping up spills, etc.

-I hand stitched mine though, so it’s definitely not impossible!
+I hand stitched mine, so it’s definitely possible!
 I used a blind hem stitch around the edges and did it while I was watching TV or listening to a podcast.

 If sewing is not your thing, check out this no sew linen napkin tutorial.
 They’re super cute and low hassle to make.

-To live comfortably, I’d recommend having at least five reusable napkins available per person.
+To live comfortably, I’d recommend having at least five reusable napkins available per person, and the best cloth napkins are ones that are usable all year and for any occasion.

 That might seem like a lot, but if you’re also using them for cleaning, this will prevent you from ever running out!

-If you’re the sort of person, who likes to use a fresh, clean napkin every day to avoid germs, getting seven cloth napkins per person, if you do laundry once a week, might be a better number for you.
+If you’re the sort of person who likes to use a fresh, clean napkin every day to avoid germs, having seven cloth napkins per person (if you do laundry once a week) might be a better number for you.

 Your fabric napkins should last a very long time if you treat them right.
-This should save you money in the long run!
+This will actually save you money in the long run!

 take the challenge!